Mean Curvature Flow of Closed Curves Evolving in Two Dimensional Manifolds: Existence and uniqueness of classical H older smooth solutions

 \section{Existence and uniqueness of classical H\"older smooth solutions}

-In this section, we present results on the existence and uniqueness of the classical H\"older smooth solution to the system of equations (\ref{eq:ab}) for the motion of the time-dependent family of curves $\Gamma_t=\{ \mb{X}(u, t),\ u\in I\},\ t\ge 0$, evolving in $\mathbb{R}^3$.
+In this section, we present theoretical results on the existence and uniqueness of the classical H\"older smooth solution to the system of equations (\ref{eq:ab}) for the motion of the time-dependent family of curves $\Gamma_t=\{ \mb{X}(u, t),\ u\in I\},\ t\ge 0$, evolving in $\mathbb{R}^3$.
 Furthermore, we prove the existence and uniqueness of solutions $\mb{Y}=\mb{Y}(u,t)$ of the non-linear equation (\ref{Yimmersion}) (see Proposition~\ref{3D2D}).
-We employ the analytical framework developed by Bene\v{s}, Kol{\' a}{\v r}, \v{S}ev\v{c}ovi\v{c} \cite{BKS2020, kolar2022} in the context of curve evolution in $\mathbb{R}^3$ and Mikula and \v{S}ev\v{c}ovi\v{c} \cite{sevcovic2001evolution, MS2004, MMAS2004, MS3} for the evolution of planar curves.
+We employ the analytical framework developed by Bene\v{s}, Kol{\' a}{\v r}, \v{S}ev\v{c}ovi\v{c} \cite{kolar2022} in the context of curve evolution in $\mathbb{R}^3$ and Mikula and \v{S}ev\v{c}ovi\v{c} \cite{sevcovic2001evolution, MS2004, MMAS2004, MS3} for the evolution of planar curves.
 The proof of the existence and uniqueness of solutions in H\"older spaces is based on the abstract theory of analytic semiflows in Banach spaces, as established by DaPrato and Grisvard \cite{daprato}, Angenent \cite{Angenent1990b, Angenent1990} and Lunardi \cite{Lunardi1984}.
-The proof is based on the analysis of the position vector equation (\ref{eq:ab}), where a uniform tangential velocity $v_T$ is considered.
-The nonlinear parabolic equation (\ref{eq:ab}), and similarly (\ref{Yimmersion}), can be rewritten as the abstract parabolic equation: $\partial_t \mb{X} = \mathscr{F}(\mb{X}), \ \mb{X}(0) = \mb{X}_0$, on a scale of suitable Banach spaces.
-Suppose $0<\varepsilon<1$, and $k\in \mb{N}$.
-The little H\"older space $h^{k+\varepsilon}(S^1)$ is the Banach space defined as the closure of $C^\infty$ smooth functions defined in the periodic domain $S^1$.
-The norm is the sum of the $C^k$ norm and the $\varepsilon$-H\"older semi-norm of the $k$-th derivative.
-Next, we define the following scale of Banach spaces consisting of $(2k+\varepsilon)$-H\"older continuous functions in the periodic domain $I\simeq S^1$:
+In the proof technique, the position vector equation (\ref{eq:ab}) with uniform tangential velocity $v_T$ is analyzed.